bolaft/bannerlord-retinues/docs/retinues.md

 2) **Manual conversion (instant):**
    Convert existing troops into retinues instantly either from your custom lines or from a vanilla/culture equivalent, by paying a gold and influence cost.

-> Both methods respect  retinue caps.
+> The required renown per tier can be changed in the mod configuration menu.

 ---

 ## Limitations

-Retinues are **not garrisonable**, they are meant to stay at your side.
+Retinues are **not garrisonable**, nor can they be transferred to another party, they are your personal troops and are meant to stay at your side.

-If for any reason you need to get rid of them, you need to release them by converting them back into a base troop first.

 ---